| Policy Approval Authority | President |

 All Recharge Operations are established to:

-Recharge Operations are NOT established:
+Recharge Operations are not established:

 The categories differ primarily in the scope of goods and services, from individual departments to campus wide.
 A more detailed description follows.

-Recharge Center: Recharge centers sell goods or services primarily within a university department(s), on a regular, ongoing basis, for a fee that is based upon the actual cost of the goods or services.
+Recharge centers sell goods or services primarily within a university department(s), on a regular, ongoing basis, for a fee that is based upon the actual cost of the goods or services.
 Recharge centers may also sell to external customers on an incidental basis.
 Recharge centers may not be expected to be self-supporting and may be subsidized by their parent department or another university unit.
 These centers are often operated by a department.
 Examples of goods or services include computing services, copiers, and testing services, and departmental shops and storerooms.

 A Core Facility is a type of Recharge Center for which centralized shared research resources are made available within a university department or across departments to provide access to instruments, technologies, services, as well as expert consultation and other services to researchers.